mvolkmann/blog/src/smalltalk.md

 By convention, methods that should only be used by other methods in the same class are placed in the "private" message category.

+To find a method:

+- Click the `WorldMorph` back and select Open ...
+Message Names.
+  This will open a "Message names" window.
+- Enter part of a message and press the return key.
+  This will display a list of matching message names.
+- Click one of the message names to see the classes that implement it.
+- Click one of the class names and click the "Browse" button to open a System Browser that shows the method implementation.

+For example, entering "nj" will find the "inject:into:" message that is implemented by the `Collection` class.

+Squeak Smalltalk supports finding methods by part of their name OR by providing example input and output.
+The steps to use this are:

+- From the "Tools" menu, select "Method Finder".
+  This opens a "Selector Browser" window.
+- Enter part of the method name OR an example input, followed by a period, and the expected output.
+- Press the return key.
+- A list of all matching methods will be displayed.
+- Click one of the methods to open a System Browser that shows the method implementation.

 To add a method to a class:

 - Open a System Browser.